 Sometimes events happen when a child is living in a parent’s household that show a strong reason for a change of residence to live with the other parent.
 When considering a major change in the life of a child it is important to think about how this will affect the child and what can be done to make the change easier for them.
 It is recommended that legal advice be obtained prior to making any major decisions such as changing residence without the agreement of the other parent.

-If you would like to discuss any of these issues further please do not hesitate to contact our family law team on 13 58 28 for a free initial consultation.
+If you would like to discuss any of these issues further please do not hesitate to contact our Ipswich Family Law Solicitors on 13 58 28 for a free initial consultation.